Crni-Bombarder/EaW_Vote_Bot/README.md

 # Setting up the environment
 You need Python 3.XX or later installed

-Create a virtual environment
+Create a virtual environment and run it

 ```
 python -m venv env
-source env/Lib/Activate.ps1 # For exemple for windows and in a PowerShell
+& ./env/Scripts/Activate.ps1 # For exemple for windows and in a PowerShell
 ```

 Then install the requirement